Internal Efficiency Is Not a Strategy: AI Demands a Member Response

 That is both a member equity issue and a strategic risk to your association’s relevance.

 Advocacy, too, will evolve.
 While it changes daily, the global labour-market debate appears to be narrowing.
 The question is less “will AI destroy jobs?” and more “who absorbs the risk, and who gets reskilled?”
 Governments are being pressed to fund lifelong learning and credential recognition.
+They too recognise the integral role of industry and professional associations in re-skilling the workforce.

 Associations have a credible voice here - if you ground your advocacy in evidence about member readiness.